 Addiction to Heroin Requires Help to Escape

 One of the many sad things about heroin addiction is that the addict himself or herself is seldom aware of the damage being done to his or her life.
-They will often begin to neglect their own needs, the acquisition of the day’s dose of heroin being far more important.
+They will often begin to neglect their own needs.
+Obtaining heroin is the most important thing.
+Everything else falls wayside.
 They may not eat properly and may look haggard if heroin abuse is prolonged or heavy.

 Some heroin addicts may ask for help, but the majority fear the pain and sickness of withdrawal.
-It is very often up to the family members to rescue the heroin-addicted person and get him or her into withdrawal.
-It may only be by knowing the signs of heroin use that you can detect the addiction and begin to make arrangements for rehabilitation.
+It is often up to the family members to rescue the heroin-addicted person and get him or her into treatment.
+Knowing the signs of heroin use you can detect the addiction and begin to make arrangements for rehabilitation.
 An addict may try to conceal symptoms of heroin use by wearing long-sleeved clothing to cover needle marks.
-The family must refuse to accept the lies and simply help the person arrive at rehab.
+The family must refuse to accept the lies, manipulations and omissions of the truth to help the person arrive at rehab.

-Quite commonly, a lot of the heroin addicts we help started off taking opioid pain pills or snorting powder heroin and then moved on to injecting in order to try to achieve a more intense high.
-That said, if you are a heroin addict who does not presently inject, please know you are really no better off than the IV users.
+Quite commonly, a lot of the heroin addicts we help started off taking prescription pain pills or snorting powder heroin and then moved on to injecting in order to try to achieve a more intense high.
+If you are a heroin addict who does not presently inject,understand you are not better off than IV users.
 In fact, a lot of those who do not inject are actually at more risk because they delude themselves into thinking their method of heroin use (snorting or smoking) is in some way safer than injecting, therefore they are much less careful with dosages.
-Let us be very clear: There is no “safe” way to intake heroin and, quite frankly, our experience shows that if you aren’t injecting now, that just means you haven’t started YET.
+Let us be very clear: There is no “safe” route to take heroin.
+Our experience shows that if you aren’t injecting now, it means you haven’t started YET.

-In recent years, as you are probably well aware, a medication called Buprenorphine (Suboxone, Subutex, Buprenex, Temgesic, etc) has gained prominence.
+In recent years, as you are probably well aware, a medication called Buprenorphine (Suboxone, Subutex, Buprenex, Temgesic, etc) has gained popularity.
 It was devised in response to the horrible withdrawal symptoms associated with heroin and other opioid abuse.
-Basically, these medications are themselves weaker opioids which will prevent you from going into full-on withdrawal but also will not get you as high as heroin.
+These medications are themselves weaker opioids which will prevent you from going into full-on withdrawall, but also will not get you as high as heroin.
 We believe these medications have efficacy as detox medications and our physicians are willing to oversee your use of them as a means of short-term detox.
 Do not believe that these medications constitute a long-term solution to your addiction to heroin.

-Your drug of choice, heroin, constitutes one of the most dangerous and addictive mood-altering substances known to man.
-The mortality rate associated with heroin use is exceptionally high, and you are putting your life at risk each and every time you use the drug.
+Heroin constitutes one of the most dangerous and addictive mood-altering substances known to man.
+The mortality rate associated with heroin use is exceptionally high and you are putting your life at risk every time you use the drug.